Knowing what to do with your six degrees of separation can turn your contacts into purposeful connections

-Now, move ahead six weeks.
-I was facilitating training for a private company.
+Now, fast forward six weeks.
+I was facilitating a training for a private company.
 The participants’ instructions were “tell us who you are, what you do, and the thing that you’re most proud of.”

-“Dan, I was at the fairgrounds the other day and met a young lady that said she was the current Ms Indiana.
+“Dan, I was at the fairgrounds the other day and met a young lady who said she was the current Ms. Indiana.
 She’s a music major at Indiana University, came in 10th in the Ms. America contest, and was signing autographs for many young aspiring Ms. Indiana’s at the Fair.
 And, her name was Bryn Chapman.
 My gosh.
-I did meet your daughter.”
+I did meet your daughter!”

 He then says, “It’s such a small world, isn’t it?”

-Unfortunately, many people who have a prime opportunity to take advantage of this “small world” phenomenon, just don’t know what to do with the knowledge.
-But, by taking simple steps to seize the moment and to recall previous information at the point of interaction, we can create the connection that helps to make our encounters more memorable.
+Unfortunately, many people who have a prime opportunity to take advantage of this “small world” phenomenon just don’t know what to do with the knowledge.
+But by taking simple steps to seize the moment and recall previous information at the point of interaction, we can create connections that help make our encounters more memorable.

 Making the most from your interactions comes down to having a strategy in place.
-So, the next time someone says “It’s such a small world, isn’t it?” you’ll know that how to capitalize on that connectivity to grow your community of business allies.
+So, the next time someone says, “It’s such a small world, isn’t it?” you’ll know how to capitalize on that connectivity to grow your community of business allies.